tdg5/reqless-rb/README.md

 The job data must be serializable to JSON, and it is recommended that you use a hash for it.
 See below for a list of the supported job options.

 The argument returned by `queue.put` is the job ID, or jid.
-Every Qless job has a unique jid, and it provides a means to interact with an existing job:
+Every Reqless job has a unique jid, and it provides a means to interact with an existing job: